earthly/earthly/docs/earthfile/earthfile.md

 The `COPY` command does not mark any saved images or artifacts of the referenced target for output, nor does it mark any push commands of the referenced target for pushing.
 For that, please use [`BUILD`](#build).

+Multiple `COPY` commands issued one after the other will build the referenced targets in parallel, if the targets don't depend on each other.
+The resulting artifacts will then be copied sequentially in the order in which the `COPY` commands were issued.

 The classical form of the `COPY` command differs from Dockerfiles in three cases:

 * URL sources are not yet supported.